Peter Marralwanga

 Born in 1916 in West Arnhem Land in the Northern Territory of Australia, Marralwanga derived influence from Yirawala, a fellow artist and elder from his community.
 He is best known for his creation of paintings both on paper and bark.
-These works reflect the artistic practices of his elders and community with elements of ceremonial and spiritual creatures alongside the cross-hatching pattern known as rarrk.
-He continued his legacy by teaching younger artists of his region like his son, Ivan Namirrki, and nephew, John Mawurndjul.
-He is regarded as an inspirational painter from the region.
+These works reflect the artistic practices of his elders and community, featuring elements of ceremonial and spiritual creatures alongside the cross-hatching pattern known as rarrk.
+He taught younger artists of his region including his son, Ivan Namirrki, and nephew, John Mawurndjul.
+Not only did Marralwanga possess an "intimate firsthand knowledge of the religious geography" of his country (which he passed on to his sons), but he also aided in the technical aspects of painting, sometimes even re-tracing the work of his sons to correct or improve the figuration.
+He is regarded as an inspirational painter not only to such famous artists as John Marwurndjul, but also for his daughter Kay Lindjuwanga, who adapted Marralwanga's stories into her own bark paintings.